Swimming: Australia's Jack admits to positive dope test

 “Now there is an ongoing investigation and my team and I are doing everything we can to find out when and how this substance has come into contact with my body.”

+It then provisionally suspended Jack from the team, ruling her out of competing in Gwangju, and accompanied her back to Australia from a training camp being held in Japan.

+“As you would expect we are bitterly disappointed with allegations a swimmer has a prohibited substance in her system although it is important to point out that the matter is yet to be determined,” said Swimming Australia CEO Leigh Russell.

-The admission will be an embarrassment for Australian swimming with her team mate Mack Horton having played a leading role in the protests against the presence of Sun Yang, who has a doping case pending at the Court of Arbitration for Sport, in Gwangju.
+The news will be a major embarrassment for Australian swimming given Jack’s team mate Mack Horton played a leading role in protests against Sun Yang at the world championships.

+The Chinese swimmer is competing under the shadow of a World Anti-Doping Agency (WADA) appeal against governing body FINA’s decision to clear the 27-year-old of wrongdoing during the random drug test last September.

+Horton declined to join Sun on the podium after their 400 meters freestyle final while Briton Duncan Scott refused to shake his hand or pose for photos with him after the 200.

+Brazil’s Joao de Lucca was the latest to show his displeasure at Sun’s presence, refusing to shake his hand on Friday after the 4x200m freestyle relay heats.

-Reporting by Peter Rutherford, writing by Nick Mulvenney, editing by Amlan Chakraborty
+Reporting by Nick Mulvenney, editing by Amlan Chakraborty